Coastal PlayGrove – Beachside play area in East Coast Park

 Pro-tip: Beach toys aren’t provided so be sure to bring your own.

-6. Outdoor Classroom – giant chalkboard and learning garden
+6. Outdoor Classroom – Giant chalkboard & learning garden

 Take learning into the great outdoors with Coastal PlayGrove’s Outdoor Classroom.
 Basically your primary school’s eco-garden – but cooler, this outdoor learning garden features plants like Seashore Mangosteen and Arabica trees labelled with signs to ignite any young biologist’s interest in nature.